aimeos/aimeos-docs/src/frontend/html/catalog-components.md

 ## Last seen products

-This part is a little bit special because it generates no visible output in the detail view.
-Instead, it creates the HTML for the the last seen product that is added to the session of the visitor.
+This part is a bit special because it generates no visible output in the detail view.
+Instead, it creates the HTML for the last seen product that is added to the session of the visitor.
 It's all done by the [seen section implementation](../../config/client-html/catalog-detail.md#name_1) and even here, more data sections can be added by the [seen subparts](../../config/client-html/catalog-detail.md#standardsubparts) setting.

 Like in the list or details component you also have the possibility to define which [domain items for the list of last seen products](../../config/client-html/catalog-detail.md#domains_1) (e.g. texts, media, prices, etc.) are fetched from the database.